CMMAi/HEA_Mechanisms/README.md

 ## Stacking Fault Energy calculation simulation
-If you want to calculate the generalized stacking fault energy in LAMMPS, the **`SFE_equimolar.in`** is our input file.
+If you want to calculate the generalized stacking fault energy in LAMMPS, the **`GSF_calculation.in`** is our input file.
 The simulation process is as follows:
 1. Generate atoms configuration
 2. Lattice relaxation
 3. Monte Carlo simulation